junxit/us-congress-bills-119/metadata.md

 - 2025-12-09 — Introduced in House
 - 2025-12-09 — Introduced in House
 - 2025-12-09 — Referred to the House Committee on Ways and Means.
+- 2025-12-10 — Committee Consideration and Mark-up Session Held
+- 2025-12-10 — Ordered to be Reported in the Nature of a Substitute (Amended) by the Yeas and Nays: 37 - 3.
+- 2025-12-30 — Placed on the Union Calendar, Calendar No. 362.
+- 2025-12-30 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+119-416.
+- 2025-12-30 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+119-416.